beamai/BeamAISDK-iOS/README.md

 ## Start Using Beam AI SDK (in less than 15 minutes)

-Please add the Beam AI SDK swift package (from this repository) to your Xcode project.
+First, please add the Beam AI SDK swift package from the ```modular``` branch (from this repository) to your Xcode project.
 Simply click File > Add Packages.
-Then, look up [https://github.com/beamai/BeamAISDK-iOS/](https://github.com/beamai/BeamAISDK-iOS/) and click + to add the Beam AI SDK package to your project.
+Then, look up [https://github.com/beamai/BeamAISDK-iOS/](https://github.com/beamai/BeamAISDK-iOS/), select dependency rule to be branch, type in ```modular``` and then click + to add the Beam AI SDK package to your project.

+Then, install the dependency ```pod 'GoogleToolboxForMac'``` with cocopods.
+Note that this build require a Cocopod set up, xcworkspace, and installation of ```GoogleToolboxForMac``` as a dependency.
+For a standalone build of the Beam AI SDK, please visit the main branch of this repository.

 You can initialize an instance of the SDK as noted below.